Welcome to MOPS, MOMSnext and TeenMOPS of Golden Hills Community Church!

-Any woman who is pregnant and/or has children from birth through entering fifth grade.
+Any woman who is pregnant and/or has children from birth through school age.
 No matter your faith, beliefs, background, ethnicity, or culture.
-All that matters is that you are a mom!
+All that matters is that you are a mom.

 Not at all!
-The MOPS/MOMSnext program is welcome to any and all women, who are pregnant and/or who have children from birth through entering fifth grade.
+The MOPS/MOMSnext program is welcome to any and all women, who are pregnant and/or who have children from birth through school aged.

-MOPS/MOMSnext meets on the 1st and 3rd Thursdays of each month from 9:00 a.m. - 11:15 a.m., in room 129/130 at Golden Hills Community Church.
+MOPS/MOMSnext meets on the 1st and 3rd Thursdays of each month.
+Please arrive at 9:00 a.m. to check your children into Caring Hands (our childcare program), and head over to the meeting in room 129/130 of the Worship (“W”) Building at Golden Hills Community Church.
+The meeting officially starts at 9:15 a.m. and children must be picked up by 11:30 a.m.
 Meetings that fall on holidays will be rescheduled accordingly.
 The MOPS season begins in September and ends the following May.
 During the summer, MOPS/MOMSnext moms typically meet informally for playdates.

 Absolutely!
 We encourage you to invite your friends and neighbors!
 Please have them contact the Coordinators listed below prior to the meeting, so that we can arrange for childcare.

-To become a member of MOPS/MOMSnext, there is a one-time annual fee of $24.95 that goes directly to MOPS International to help cover administrative costs.
-In turn, you will receive a welcome packet full of goodies, issues of Hello, Dearest, a MOPS International publication, delivered to your home throughout the year, a weekly MOPS International email, and MOPShop availability at www.store.mops.org!
+To become a member of MOPS/MOMSnext, there is a one-time annual fee of $31.95 that goes directly to MOPS International to help cover administrative costs.
+In turn, you will receive a membership kit full of goodies, an annual subscription to the MOPS Magazine, a MOPS International publication, delivered to your home, a weekly MOPS International email to fill you with inspiration, exclusive downloads, and MOPShop availability at www.store.mops.org!
 You can either become a member right away, or if you are unsure, by your third visit to the MOPS/MOMSnext meetings.

 MOPS is a non-profit organization.
 We ask for a fee of $10 for each meeting that you attend, which helps us cover the costs of childcare (including our children's snacks and supplies), hospitality supplies (i.e plates, utensils, cups, tablecloths, etc.), speakers, and MOPS memberships for our mothers in need of scholarship.
 You may also make donations to MOPS of Golden Hills Community Church (in person at the meeting, or online through the church’s donation portal) to help support our program (receipts are available for tax deductions).